- This event has passed.

 Strategies to Increase Diversity and Equity in Civic Leadership

-Session I: Eighth Annual Gateway Cities Innovation Institute Awards & Summit
+Session I: Eighth Annual Gateway Cities Innovation Institute Awards and Summit

 October 8, 2020 @ 10:30 am - 12:00 pm